WILDLIFE AND CULTURAL HIGHLIGHTS OF SRI LANKA TOUR

 Day 9 – Yala

-You’ll take a private guided all day safari drive to view wildlife and hopefully to spot a leopard.
+You’ll take a private guided all day safari drive to view wildlife and hopefully spot a leopard.
 We’ll provide you with a picnic lunch which you’ll enjoy in the jungle.
 You’ll receive insights into animal behaviour and the ecology of the park.
 In addition to lunch, you’ll also stop for tea and snacks by a river or the beach.
-This all day safari will take you on some remote roads into the extreme borders of Yala where few visitors go, increasing your chances for some fabulous wildlife sightings.
+This all-day safari will take you on some remote roads into the extreme borders of Yala where few visitors go, increasing your chances for some fabulous wildlife sightings.
 Entrance tickets $15 USD + taxes pp and aren’t included.

 Yala National Park has a diverse ecology and includes lakes, scrubland, and dense jungle.
 It’s considered the most wildlife-rich national park in Sri Lanka.
 The highlights of Yala are its elephants, sloth bear and of course, leopards.
 It’s home to the highest leopard density in the world.
 In addition, you’re also likely to spot a large variety of water birds, deer, toque macaque, mongoose, and crocodiles.